FIFA picks 2026 World Cup cities, predicts US `No 1 sport' - WHIZ News

 “We have to move out some of the pinch points,” Smith said.
 “It doesn’t have any material aspect on capacity.”

-The Detroit area, where the old Pontiac Silverdome hosted games, was cut in 2018 and Baltimore’s M&T Bank Stadium was the capita area’s contender after FedEx Field withdrew in April.
+The Detroit area, where the old Pontiac Silverdome hosted games, was cut in 2018 and Baltimore’s M&T Bank Stadium was the capital area’s contender after FedEx dropped out in April.
 Washington’s RFK Stadium was used in 1994.

 Chicago, which hosted the 1994 opener at Solider Field, refused to bid, citing FIFA’s demands.